nobuyuki83/Physics-based_Animation_2021S/task2/README.md

 ## Problem 2

 Optimize the position of the blue point using the Newton-Raphson method such that it will **minimise the sum of the squared distance between black points**.
-Newton-Raphson method requires gradient and hessian of the energy with respect to the position.
-Fill the code around line #90 to **analytically** compute the graiend and hessian.
+The Newton-Raphson method requires gradient and hessian of the energy with respect to the position.
+Fill the code around line #90 to **analytically** compute the graiend and hessian of the squared distance.
 Paste the screenshot image of the result below.

 === paset screenshot here ===